 We had lots of fun on number day and have been learning to complete colour by numbers using addition to make sure the colours we use are correct.

-Welcome to Team CC's blog.
+Welcome to Team EO's blog.
 Check out our page to see what exciting things we've been learning about each week.
-You'll also find important messages about key dates and activities taking place in Team CC.
+You'll also find important messages about key dates and activities taking place in Team EO.

 Wombwell Park Street Primary School,